jclgoodwin/notes.joshuagoodw.in/pages/arts-autumn.md

 The unsolvability of the halting problem could suggest it's impossible!
 Needless to say, we'll only scratch the surface here.

 ### Measurement

 A fool's errand.

 ### Static analysis

+## 2014 exam

+1. 1.
+"Describe the three scheduling schemes: EDF (Earliest Deadline First), FP (Fixed Priority) and LL (Least Laxity).
+        For each give the utilisation bound for schedulability of a task set with implicit deadlines on a single processor system."

+        EDF: tasks executed in order of absolute deadline (known only at runtime), shortest D first.

+        FP: each task assigned a static, fixed priority before runtime, and executed in that order.

+        LL: tasks executed in order of laxity, least L first, where laxity = deadline − remaining computation time.
+(Dynamic...)

+    2.

+## 2013 exam